Sparse Neighborhood Graph-Based Approximate Nearest Neighbor Search Revisited: Theoretical Analysis and Optimization: Complexity Analysis Details

-\textbf{Total Complexity of Vamana.} The following are the graph construction steps of the Vamana algorithm used in DiskANN.
-To begin with, the graph is randomly initialized as an $R$-regular graph. $R$ is the maximum degree specified by the parameter sweep.
+\textbf{Total Complexity of Construction od SNG.} To begin with, the graph is randomly initialized as an $R$-regular graph. $R$ is the maximum degree specified by the parameter sweep.
 To reduce the indexing time, for each point $p$ in the dataset, GreedySearch is first performed starting from the centroid $s$ to obtain the set of volunteer points, which are then used as candidate points for pruning, the complexity can be approximate by $O(R \cdot logn)$ and written as $C_1\cdot R\log n+b_1$ \cite{NSG19}.
-Next, we apply RobustPrune to prune the randomized graph.
+Next, we apply SNG-tPrune to prune the randomized graph.
 This process runs for at most $R$ iterations, and in each iteration, the number of points to be checked is approximately $O(R \log n)$.
 Considering the parameter $\alpha$, as $\alpha$ increases, the graph has higher degree, hence the complexity can be regarded as inversely proportional to $\alpha$.
 Therefore, the algorithm's complexity is estimated to be $O(R \cdot R \log n / \alpha)$ and can be expressed as $C_2(R \cdot R \log n / \alpha) + b_2$.
 To enhance GreedySearch convergence during the search phase, we add reverse edges for each neighbor of point \( p \).
 This may cause a degree overrun beyond \( R \).
-In such cases, RobustPrune is reapplied.
+In such cases, SNG-tPrune is reapplied.
 For each point \( p \) with at most \( R \) possible neighbors, we add reverse edges and reconstruct the graph.
 The candidate set size does not exceed \( R + 1 \), and the inner loop iterates at most \( R \) times.
 A larger \(\alpha\) increases the number of neighbors, raising the probability of a degree overrun, which we model as a proportional relationship, so the complexity is expressed as \(C_3(\alpha \cdot R \cdot R^2) + b_3\).